 If the Hubitat Web Interface is unresponsive, you can try shutting down from the Diagnostic Tool.
 Select Shutdown hub.

-IMPORTANT: After shutting down, make sure the light on the front of your hub is red, then unplug your hub from its power source for a minimum of 30 seconds before plugging it back in.
-It is recommended that power be removed from the hub by unplugging the power adapter from the outlet instead of the hub to avoid placing stress on the micro-USB connector.
+IMPORTANT: If troubleshooting a Z-Wave radio problem, after shutting down, make sure the light on the front of your hub is red, then unplug your hub from its power source for a minimum of 30 seconds before plugging it back in.

 If you find yourself in the situation where an app such as a Rule Machine rule has been mistakenly built in a way that creates a loop on startup and cannot be deleted from the regular user interface, the hub may be restarted into Safe Mode.
 This disables built-in and user apps and devices, the scheduler is halted, the listener for LAN messages is stopped, connection to the Hubitat cloud is disabled, the UPnP listener is halted, and all Zigbee and Z-Wave devices are disabled.

 If the hub user interface is not accessible, you may download previous backups stored on the hub for restore.
 You may wish to do this prior to performing a Soft Reset of the hub.

 Select Download backups, then select the desired backup, which will begin downloading.